goatsofcanton/goatsofcanton/README.md

 I'm a freelance web developer and designer who's interested in AIGC for design.
-I create digital illustrations with Krita and Inkscape and open source software files and tutorials here.
+I create digital illustrations with Krita and Inkscape and open source artwork files and tutorials here.
 I build web-based and Electron applications that embed AIGC algorithms.
-I'm proficient in HTML, CSS, JavaScript, Python, VBA, and SQL.
+I'm proficient in JavaScript, Python, and VBA.
 I use Penpot to build prototypes and design systems.

 <!--
 - 速影（Autoon）：基于 AIGC 技术的 2D 动画制作软件